darthcloud/BlueRetroWiki/Controller-pairing-guide.md

 3. LED will stop blinking once pairing is complete.
 4. Press A buttons a few times to make sure joystick center value is properly init.

-# 16 - 8BitDo NGC Modkit Paring Guide
+# 16 - 8BitDo NGC Modkit Pairing Guide
 8bitdo Switch mode will not work properly with BlueRetro.

 Make sure to use either the **Default Gamepad only** or the **Default Gamepad/Keyboard** presets to make